Explore Collections Explore The Collections

 Notes

 The squared corners of Robert Taylor's screen wall were rounded-off as part of the street front building works.
-In drawings 25 and 26, the wall at the south east corner has been stripped of its facing, with the semicircular niches and the stone masonry exposed.
+In this drawing and SM volume 71/16, the wall at the south east corner has been stripped of its facing, with the semicircular niches and the stone masonry exposed.
 A square rainwater pipe is visible at the corner of the brickwork.
-One of the recently-built transfer offices is shown in drawing 25.

 Soane first introduced rounded corners when he built the Lothbury Street screen wall in 1797.
 The corners provided a picturesque appearance and they also facilitated the easier movement of traffic.
 Daniel Abramson (op.cit) points out that Soane credited his inspiration to John Gwynn's 1766 plan for London.